 Copyright 2004-2015 AnimalReikiSource.com.
 All rights reserved.

-The content of this website are not intended as a subsitute for professional veterinary care.
+The contents of this website are not intended as a subsitute for professional veterinary care.
 Reiki meditation sessions are given for the purpose of stress reduction and relaxation to promote healing.
 Reiki meditation is not a substitute for medical diagnosis and treatment.
 Reiki practitioners do not diagnose conditions nor do they prescribe, perform medical treatment, nor interfere with the treatment of a licensed medical professional.
 It is recommended that animals be taken to a licensed veterinarian for any ailment they have.